Trump Environmental Rollback Spurs Mining Near Okefenokee

 President Donald Trump had long pushed for revision of Obama-era rules adopted in 2015, calling them overly burdensome on builders, industry and farmers.
 Environmental groups say the rollback allows pollution of now-unprotected waterways and destruction of some wetlands that serve vital functions filtering contaminants and providing buffers against flooding of adjacent uplands.

 Twin Pines' proposal to mine for titanium dioxide outside the Okefenokee National Wildlife Refuge caused an immediate outcry.
-The refuge covers nearly 630 square miles near the Georgia-Florida state line.
+The refuge covers nearly 630 square miles (1,631 square kilometers) near the Georgia-Florida state line.
 Its tea-colored waters, cypress forests and flooded prairies draw an estimated 600,000 visitors each year.

 As the Army Corps weighed concerns from conservationists and government wildlife agencies, Twin Pines withdrew its application in February.
 A month later it submitted a new plan that significantly shrunk the project.

-Note: This story has been corrected.
-The SELC attorney’s name is Geoff Gisler, not Greg Gisler.